shaloo/web3-user-personas/docs/personas/persona-5-web3-builder.md

 - Enable monitoring and optimization features that cater to global developer communities
 - Built-in ease of collaboration across geographies
 - Integration with AI-enabled coding suggestions involving APIs, reusing code snippets, analyzing algorithms
-- Ability to download integrated API and SDK coce, copy as markdown for enabling LLM integrations
+- Ability to download integrated API and SDK code, copy as markdown for enabling LLM integrations

 ## See Also